 Texas Tech University is accredited by the Southern Association of Colleges and Schools.
 High School, middle school and elementary courses are approved by the Texas Education Agency.
-Texas Tech University Independent School District (TTUISD) was established by the State Board of Education in fall 1993 initially as a Texas public high school able to offer high school diplomas at a distance.
-Texas Tech University Elementary School and Texas Tech University Middle School were added to TTUISD in fall 1998.
+Texas Tech University Independent School District (TTUISD) was established by the State Board of Education in Fall 1993 initially as a Texas public high school able to offer high school diplomas at a distance.
+Texas Tech University Elementary School and Texas Tech University Middle School were added to TTUISD in Fall 1998.

-Monday-Friday 1 - 806 - 742 - 7200 Web: http:/www.depts.ttu.edu/k12 8:00-5:00 pm (Central Time) 1 - 800 - 692 - 6877 E-mail: distlearn@ttu.edu
+Monday-Friday 1-806-742-7200 Web: www.ode.ttu.edu 8:00-5:00 pm (Central Time) 1-800.692.6877 E-mail: distlearn@ttu.edu